 The “Lost City of the Incas” is a retreat into ancient times, where you can stand beneath the walls and temples of an era long past.
 Pair a surreal stroll through the ruins with a few days in the culture-filled surrounding areas, and you’re guaranteed an once-in-a-lifetime vacation.

 Since most visitors to the famed historic city need a while to acclimatize (letting your body adjust to the thin air), there’s good reason to indulge in the wonders of Cusco, the old capital of the sun-worshipping Incan empire.
-Here, the quaint cobblestone streets are lined with museums, markets and cafes, and steps away are opportunities for horseback riding, biking, whitewater rafting and -- of course -- uphill trips to the spectacular city of Machu Picchu.
+Here, the quaint cobblestone streets are lined with museums, markets and cafes, and steps away are opportunities for horseback riding, biking, whitewater rafting and — of course — uphill trips to the spectacular city of Machu Picchu.
 Head to the ruins by foot or train, and prepare to be amazed.
-(Just be sure to do your part in preserving the site by booking with a respectful and reputable guide!)
+Be sure to do your part in preserving the site by booking with a respectful and reputable guide!

 Before You Go: Need-to-know info

 Language: Spanish, Quechua (Most hotel staff speak English)

 Flight Time (to Cuzco): 12 hours from NYC, 16 hours from LA, 12 hours from Chicago

 Getting Around: Bus, train, car, on foot

 Best Weather: May and June.
 Machu Picchu has a semi-tropical climate with warm, humid days and cold nights.
 Rainy season runs from November to April.